-Using a Performance Management System like Actus Software, you can open up the lines of communication by setting company wide, team or individual objectives within the system and by showcasing your company values.
-You can also use Actus to record virtual one-to-one’s, by typing into the system items you wish to raise for the other party to then review and respond to at their leisure.
-This not only provides a useful record of conversations held but is a flexible tool that can be used by employees on the move.
+Using a Performance Management System like Actus Software, you can open up the lines of communication.
+This can be achieved by setting company-wide, team or individual objectives within the system and showcasing your company values.
+Whatsmore, Actus records virtual one-to-ones, so staff can system record items to be raised with others who can respond in their own time.
+This provides a useful audit trail of dialogue within a flexible tool that can be used on the move.

-Whilst it may not be necessary for employees to be present in the workplace due to the nature of their work, holding regular events within your organisation that everyone can attend presents an ideal opportunity to build engagement amongst team members that may otherwise not interact.
-Whether this be a formal quarterly conference, team building exercise or even a pub lunch, these events are set to engage, motivate and unite teams.
-Events can also be a great opportunity for colleagues to share useful information and to learn from each other.
+Holding regular events where everyone can participate in presents the ideal opportunity to build engagement amongst staff that may not otherwise interact.
+Whether a formal conference, team building exercise or casual pub lunch, these can all engage and motivate.
+Events also provide the opportunity for colleagues to share information and learn from each other.

 It is important that staff feel that they have the right resources to carry out their job effectively outside of the main workplace.
 An employee working from home would need a laptop with the right software and access rights.
 A sales rep working across numerous territories would need to be well-equipped with marketing collateral and a mobile phone with a list of important contacts they may need.

 Employees that report back to their managers using a performance management system require access to a mobile-friendly, intuitive and easy to use software, otherwise, they would struggle to use the system effectively whilst on the move.
 Without such key resources in place, employees are likely to feel frustrated and unable to carry out their jobs effectively.